felixmyaolcc/JavaScript-Projects/README.md

 ## Contents

-- Project 1: Description of the first project
+- Project 1: Description of the first project - This is my Pizza Project
 - Project 2: Summary of the second project
 - Project 3: Overview of the third project